-Applicants to the PhD program must hold an earned and accredited master's degree in an appropriately related field.
-Applicant's transcripts should reflect a background in biblical, theological, and ministry studies at the master's level.
-Applicants who have not completed course work in biblical, theological, and ministry studies, including biblical Hebrew and biblical Greek, may be required to successfully complete "leveling" work to equip them for the biblical and theological components of the program.
+Applicants to the EdD program must hold an earned and accredited master's degree in an appropriately related field.
+Applicant's transcripts should reflect a background in education or related studies at either the bachelor's or master's level.
+Those applicants who have not completed course work in education or related studies may be required to successfully complete "leveling" work to prepare the applicant for the educational component of the program.